helhindi/flask-pg-app/README.md

 terraform init
 terraform plan
 ```
-Once happy; go ahead and apply (this will spin up a GKE cluster on GCP);
+Once happy with the above plan output; apply the change using:
 ```
 terraform apply
 ```